MicrosoftDocs/VBA-Docs/api/Word.Frameset.md

  .ChildFramesetItem(3).FrameName = "BottomFrame"
 ```

 This example links the specified frame to a local file called "Order.htm."
-It sets the frame to be resizable, to appear with scrollbars in a Web browser, and to be 25% as high as the active window.
+It sets the frame to be resizable, to appear with scrollbars in a web browser, and to be 25% as high as the active window.